-The ABC operation buyer will notify the nominated Supplier of a new business award by issuing a Purchase Order for the program Once THE Supplier evaluation form has been completed.
-This will include SQN historical performance for both Direct and Indirect supplies to ABC plant locations in conjunction with the Business Unit assessment review.
+The ABC operation buyer will notify the nominated Supplier of a new business award by issuing a Purchase Order for the program once the Supplier evaluation form has been completed.
+This will include SQN historical performance for both Direct and Indirect suppliers to ABC plant locations in conjunction with the supplier assessment review.
 In special circumstances, a letter of intent may be issued and can only be issued by ABC Corporate Procurement Department.
 The Supplier will submit PPAP based on Purchase Order acceptance, other discretionary requirements will be clearly identified as a condition of the Purchase Order.